This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Beer and Burger Bar is a great lunchtime option as they do weekly combo deals.

 One of the best ice cream spots in Melbourne, Gelato Messina is conveniently located across the road from Hunky Dory.
 It’s known for its delicious array of ice cream flavours.
-There’s dairy free options and I highly recommend the dulce de leche 🤤.
+There are dairy-free options and I highly recommend the dulce de leche 🤤.

 This is a great brunch spot to check out on Swan Street.
 Friends of Mine serves many brunch staples: shakshuka, smashed avo, French toast and chilli scrambled eggs.